-I give it five stars -- must see!
+I give it five stars -- must see!"

 Review from the National Editor of American Submariner Magazine -

-After watching "Submariners: The Men of the Silent Service", one would get a pretty good idea what part submarines and submariners played in our history.
+"After watching "Submariners: The Men of the Silent Service", one would get a pretty good idea what part submarines and submariners played in our history.

 This is one of those must see to appreciate films that we hear about all the time from Hollywood.
 It brought back memories of being back on the boats.

-Truly, a work of art.
+Truly, a work of art."

 While this Submarine Documentary was made primarily for the general public who are fascinated by submarine life as a look into the secret world of the Submarine Sailor, the Submarine Veterans are embracing the movie across the nation.

 "We've been awaiting a non-fiction, un-glamorized movie about what it's really like for the iron men who live and work aboard sharks of steel.

 with 15 submariners who served on board diesel-electric and nuclear boats.

 the movie's final production, Tony Rollo, producer / director, invited USSVI's Volunteer Base (Tennessee) to a private screening.

-Among base members' comments -
+Among base members' comments:

-"Rollo tells the submarine story better than I've ever seen.
-It's more than
+"Tony Rollo [ the Producer & Director ] tells the submarine story better than I've ever seen.

 about subs as weaponry.
 It's about the lives of submariners.